elves/elvish/CONTRIBUTING.md

 // Something.
 ```

-Variables do not have signatures, and can be described using a noun phrase.
+Variables do not have signatures, and are described using a noun phrase.
 Examples are not always needed; if they are, they can be given in the same
-format as examples for functions above.
+format as examples for functions.

 ## Generating code